-On the whole, skepticism is generally a good thing.
-In its purest form, however, skepticism is just another kind of denial — the ultimate denial, a denial of everything, the intellectual equivalent of a petulant four-year-old who demands you give reason after reason and who won’t lift a finger until the world is described to their satisfaction.
+On the whole, skepticism is generally a good thing, and some people don’t possess enough of it.
+In its absolute purest form, however, skepticism is just another kind of denial — the ultimate denial, a denial of everything, the intellectual equivalent of a petulant four-year-old who demands you give reason after reason, none of which could possibly be satisfactory.

 In as much as human beings don’t know everything, eventually we run out of facts and have to make do with uncertainty.
-Overcoming that takes risk, but these fellows are not, or tend not to be, explorers or artists or builders of theories.
-Their defining trait, as hoarders of fact, is that they take no risk, indulge no folly that may later turn out to be true.
+Overcoming that takes risk, but these fellows are not — or tend not to be — explorers or artists or builders of theories.
+Their defining trait, as hoarders of fact, is that they take no leaps at all, indulge no folly that may later turn out to be true.
 They build fortresses of rules at every frontier and charge passage in the name of an empty-minded god.

 A thoughtful skepticism is doubtful, not just of belief but of doubt itself.